 The mRNA vaccines: Pfizer and Moderna

 How do they work?

 The goal of any vaccine is to teach your immune system what a particular germ looks like.
-That way, if the real virus or bacteria enters your body later, your immune system will know how to fight it off.
+If the real virus or bacteria enter your body later, your immune system will know how to fight them off.
 Traditional vaccines use inactive or weakened germs to trigger this kind of response.

 Once the mRNA instructions are delivered, your cells break them down and dispose of them.
 The messenger RNA has absolutely no contact with your own DNA and does not change it.

 Here are the current recommendations from the CDC:

 - Adults get two doses, three to eight weeks apart.